hemiacetal/Old-Assignments/java/README.md

 3. I believe this was a solution for a question in a part of a programming competition that was done in high school.
 Word cyphers???
 I do not remember the year, nor do I remember the name of the contest.
 Whoops.
 4. Checks whether or not an input string is a palindrome.
 5. A tic-tac-toe game that is played solely through the console.
+One requirement was also to add an file i/o thing for ASCII pictures.